cmpxchg16/c10kpp/README.md

 ## Introduction

 The goal of that project is to provide a research on netowrk server programming approaches.
 The programming approaches we will show:

-* Native thread per socket (synchronous handling)
+* Native thread per socket
+  (synchronous handling)
-* State machine based on epoll (native thread per core, asynchronous handling::Reactor pattern)
+* State machine based on epoll
+  (native thread per core, asynchronous handling::Reactor pattern)
-* Green thread per socket (codenames: Coroutine|Fiber) (native thread per core, synchronous handling (asynchronous under the hood))
+* Green thread per socket (codenames: Coroutine/Fiber) (native thread per core, synchronous handling (asynchronous under the hood))

 ## Dependencies